uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

     -   Rinse and repeat until there are no more updates
 -   Unlike macOS and Linux (at least out of the box), Windows does not support bash/terminal.
 In order to get Windows to act more like macOS and Linux, we need to enable Windows Subsystem for Linux (WSL).
 -   Most of the time, you will want to open up apps as Administrator (e.g. **"Run as Administrator"**).
 This is called out throughout this setup tutorial
+-   I am using Parallels WIndows 11 on MacOS.
+Its close to a 1:1 Windows, but not 100%.
+So there may be differences for us to troubleshoot.

 ## Install Windows WSL, Ubuntu and VS Code